 Comment down below if you know who Stuart Smalley is!

-Whatever that negative thing your depression is telling you, flip it and say the positive opposite.
+Whatever that negative thing your negative thoughts or depression is telling you, flip it and say the positive opposite.
 Practicing positive thinking every day can feel silly at first, but trust me, it’s worth it, and you deserve a bright sunny happy mindset everyday.

-Tell your depression that you are doing the positive opposite of what it’s telling you to do.
+Tell your Negative Thoughts that you are doing the positive opposite of what it’s telling you to do.

 If you find yourself asking, “why do I have negative thoughts?”
 Try to remove negative thoughts by changing negative thoughts into positive ones that are the direct opposite.
-You can figure out how to get rid of overthinking and negative thoughts.
+You can get rid of overthinking and negative thoughts.
 It’s not easy to stop repetitive negative thoughts, but I know you can do it.
 I’m here for you.
 Remember to practice positive thinking every day.

 You are not alone.
-I am not alone.
-We are not alone.
-We are a community.
-Even though we are separated by miles and miles we are all connecting.
-That is why I write these articles and make videos, so that we can find each other, because no one who is hurting has to go thogut it alone.
-I am here for you and we are a community.
+Even though we are separated by miles and miles we are all connected.
+That is why I write these articles and make videos, so that we can find each other, because no one who is hurting has to go through it alone.